 - Prepare and give summer project presentations to 1st year global health students and work with new students to prepare them to take over projects during their summer abroad.

 - Continue to provide students with essential global health skills through 4-5 two hour skill seminars.
-Seminars include: Suturing/Wound Care, Fast Scan, Public Relations/Advocacy (find speakers)/write op eds for newspapers, Leadership Training (in conjunction with Dr. Ernest and LEADS)
+Seminars include: Suturing/Wound Care, Fast Scan, Public Relations/Advocacy (find speakers)/write op eds for newspapers, Leadership Training.

 - Possible future additions